 Plus, children under 16 enjoy free entry, making it a perfect family day out!

-This hugely popular, free event is loved by young and old alike as it captures the spirit of motoring through the ages.
+This hugely popular, free event held on Tay Street on Saturday the 31st from 10am to 3pm, is loved by young and old alike as it captures the spirit of motoring through the ages.

 From the classic cars proudly displayed by individual collectors, to car clubs from across Scotland, military enthusiasts’ vehicles, and Perth’s own vintage lorry replica from JA Duncan contractors.